-Disturbing video of cashiers nodding off at work has people on the internet pointing to the opioid crisis
+Disturbing Video of Cashiers Nodding Off at Work Has People on the Internet Pointing to the Opioid Crisis

 One went so far as to say “they’re either on some kind of drug or happen to be two narcoleptics working the same till.”

-While the Daily Mail reported that the location this happened appeared to be in Sonoma, Calif., internet commenters listening closely heard a radio commercial playing in the background that they know from Indiana, specifically a Hare Chevrolet ad.
+While the Daily Mail reported that the location this happened appeared to be in Sonoma, Calif., internet commenters listening closely to the video heard a radio commercial playing in the background that they know from Indiana, specifically a Hare Chevrolet ad.

 Hare Chevrolet is in Noblesville, Ind., which, notably, is 35 minutes away from the Village Pantry convenience store Redditors think this happened at.